vrd1243/tda_bees/README.txt

 All the data files can be found under datasets/, organized as follows:

 - datasets/
-	- datasets/movies/: Original movies for the experimental and simulation recordings.
-For the experimental recordings, you can split the movies into images using the ffmpeg tool.
+	- datasets/movies/: Sped-up movies of the experimental and simulation recordings.

 	- datasets/expt_images/: Images generated from the experiemntal movie data using ffmeg.
 Images for only one dataset are provided (Used for